British Airways A320 Club Europe Review

 Outside of some recent staffing problems that has caused several cancelations (both mine and my family's flights to Munich were canceled - I took next flight but they had to spend the night in London) all flights were on time.
 Shortly after take-off the flight attendant would hand out a hot towel.
 However, since Covid, hot towels were not given (no hot towels in Club World either).
 My guess is like many airlines BA will be slow to return to normal Club Europe service using the pandemic as an excuse to cut costs.
 So, things like hot towels may not be back for a while.
 In addition, menus have also disappeared.
 Prior to 2020 menus were given on most flights.
 After take-off drinks and a small package of mixed nuts (which were quite good) were served.
 This was my description of my meal on initial review five years ago "Lunch was served by cart (without beverages).
 There were two choices; Salad with Prawn Skewers (the flight attendant would remove the prawns onto the salad at your seat) or Chicken Parmesan with Gnocchi.
 The flight attendant asked for my choice by my name (which I thought was a nice touch) and offered a nice selection of breads.
 I opted for the Chicken Parmesan and Gnocchi which I enjoyed very much.
 The meal was not only tasty, but nice and hot.
 The presentation of the entire meal was simple, but appetizing.
 The dessert was also very good (light and refreshing).
 There were three flight attendants serving this flight and a second flight attendant came to offer tea after the meal service had been completed.
 For a 1 hr 45 min flight, I was very impressed with the meal service".
 Unfortunately, none of the meals on flights I have taken since then have impressed as much as this meal (and I can not find the photo of that meal) other than the English Breakfast option, which I've always liked.
 Ironically, my initial review was before BA switched to Do&Co for their catering which you would have thought would have been an improvement with on-board meals.
 It is not that the meals are bad, just not as good as they used to be or maybe just not as good as that initial meal.
 On a subsequent flight from Prague a year later an English Tea Lunch was served (pictured below), On my most recent flight from Munich (and one a couple years earlier - bottom photo) a hot (more like warm) sandwich was served.
 The other option from MUC was a Prosciutto Dish.
 From Budapest there were three options and what felt like a more substantial serving; Baked Risotto (pictured below), Cod or a Tikka Chicken Salad.
 I've had the Breakfast a number of times and was essentially the same whether it was from DUB to LHR or from IST.
 The only difference was the croissant was in wrapping from Istanbul (during the pandemic).
 I never understood how serving bread in a plastic wrap promoted safety.
 On my most recent flights bread was once again served from a basket.
 To MUC the only options were a cold meal.
 A Quinoa Salad or Coronation Chicken.
 As a person that likes hot meals this was disappointing, but within the last week or so (May 2022) I have seen people post (on social media) a nice Braised Beef dish with Mashed Potatoes to Warsaw and a Fish to a destination I can't remember but was less than 2 hours from Heathrow.
 Both these meals looked like a significant upgrade from what I have received during Covid.
 Hopefully this is a sign that BA is moving away from their Covid catering and I am looking forward to trying one of these meals in the future (should be Sept 2022 - I will update this review then)

 Despite the initial lack of interaction, the flight attendants were almost always pleasant and helpful.
 In fact, more so than I've experienced in Club World.
-Particularly on the flight from Munich last month.
-What was interesting about that is it was the week that the UK did not mandate masks.
+Particularly on the flight from Munich last month (April '22).
+That may have had something to do with the fact it was the week that the UK did not mandate masks.
 So, while we had to wear masks to MUC it was not required back to London.
-I felt like the crew could relax and let their personalities came out.
+I felt like the crew could relax and let their personalities come out.
 They even invited my nephew and myself to visit the cockpit after we arrived in Heathrow.
 All announcements were only made in English, and a few automated messages in Czech, German etc. If you like to enjoy the view, try to sit on right side of the airplane to LHR.
 If you get lucky and the weather is clear you will be treated with a great view of London approaching Heathrow.

 I have finally gotten over my disappointment of flying Business Class on European airlines in seats that are the same as Economy Class seats.
 It is what it is and only Turkish Airlines, S7 & Aeroflot (that I know of) have the larger 2x2 seats that are similar to US Domestic First Class seats.
 So, I have learned to focus on the good things flying Club Europe.
 The blocking of the middle seat does provide some extra room, privacy and storage space.
 An even greater benefit is the cabins are almost never full (of the 50 or so intra-European flights I have taken in Business Class the last 25 years, only a handful were full) and flying on a plane with a nice interior and a clean lavatory (with The White Company soap and lotion), receiving attentive service, and most importantly to me an enjoyable meal, makes up for the seat width and pitch.
 The majority of my flights on British Airways in Club Europe have been enjoyable.
 The only thing I would take issue with is the lack of entertainment options.

 *** A quick update.
-My wife and I flew from LHR to FCO this past October (2022) and everything I reviewed is still the same (flight cancelations have waned) except BA has slightly upgraded their Club Europe meals (menu has returned as well).
-Below is a photo of their Chicken, Leek and Mushroom Pie from that flight.
+My wife and I flew from LHR to FCO this past October (2022) on an A320.
+Everything I reviewed is still the same (as I mentioned, flight cancelations have waned) The one thing I was happy to see was BA has slightly upgraded their Club Europe meals (menu has returned as well).
+There were three options with two being a hot meal.
+Below (left) is a photo of their Chicken, Leek and Mushroom Pie from that flight.
+You can see other two choices from the menu.